DiffBreak: Is Diffusion-Based Purification Robust?: Revisiting Diffusion-Based Purification

 We reserve the terms \textbf{forward/reverse pass} for \textit{DBP} and \textbf{forward/backpropagation} for gradient computations.
 Let $\hat{\vx}(t^*) := \vx(t^*)$.
 The reverse process follows:

 and by chain rule the gradient of any function $F$ of $\hat{\vx}(t+dt)$ w.r.t. $\hat{\vx}(t)$ is:

 Applying this recursively yields gradients w.r.t. $\hat{\vx}(t^*)$, and via \hyperref[eq:closed]{eq.~(2)}, the input $\vx$.
 Yet, standard automatic differentiation is impractical for \textit{DBP} due to excessive memory overhead from dependencies between all $\hat{\vx}(t)$.
 Prior work resorts to approximations such as the \textbf{adjoint} method~\cite{adjoint}, or checkpointing~\cite{checkpoint} to compute the exact gradients.
 However, approximations yield suboptimal attack performance~\cite{lee2023robust}.
-On the other hand, we identify critical issues in existing checkpointing-based implementations that previously led to inflated estimates of \textit{DBP}'s robustness (see \aref{app:mem_efficient_diff} for detailed analysis, the pseudo-code of our \sysname{} module, and empirical evaluations of backpropagation flaws):
+On the other hand, we identify critical issues in existing checkpointing-based implementations that previously led to inflated estimates of \textit{DBP}'s robustness (see \aref{app:mem_efficient_diff} for detailed analysis, \sysname{}'s pseudo-code, and empirical evaluations of backpropagation issues):

 \textit{\underline{1) High-Variance Gradients:}} Gradient-based attacks require estimating expected gradients using $N$ Monte Carlo (EOT) samples.
 When $N$ is small, gradient variance is high, leading to unreliable updates.
 Prior works used small $N$ due to limitations in how EOT samples were purified—one at a time via serial loops in standard attack benchmarks (e.g., \textit{AutoAttack}~\cite{autoattack}). \sysname{} parallelizes EOT purifications.
 This integrates seamlessly with standard attacks.
 Coupled with our termination upon success protocols---see~\S\ref{subsec:exp_mv}, this enables us to use up to $128$ EOT samples (for \textbf{\textit{CIFAR-10}}) with a speedup of up to $41\times$ upon early termination, drastically reducing variance.